-Abdu is taking care for the 20 Ha mango farm and started working in 2014 with Fruiteq.
-He lives with his parents, 3 brothers and 1 sister and Mondon village, a small village in the region of Orodara, south of Bob Dioulasso.
+Abdu is taking care for the 20 Ha mango farm and During rainy season, he is allowed to seed beans started working in 2014 with Fruiteq.
+He lives with between the mango trees, for his own benefit. his parents, 3 brothers and 1 sister and Mondon Since the trees are still young, there is space for village, a small village in the region of Orodara, intercrops and the beans provide free nitrogen to south of Bob Dioulasso.
 Abdu finished his secondary the trees. education at Bobo Dioulasso, in accounting.
 However his passion is with farming.
-Since young he was working with his father in farming, where he learned the ins and outs of arable farming.
+Since young With his wage he supports his family, only Abdu and his sister are working.
+They provide food, medicines he was working with his father in farming, where he learned the ins and outs of arable farming. and can contribute in case of any emergency.
+He is able to save some money per month.
+His Abdu is working on a permanent basis and is dream is to have his own farm, where he can work and provide a good income and which will provide him a pension for the future.

-Abdu is working on a permanent basis and is directly contracted by Fruiteg.
+directly contracted by Fruiteq.
 He earns 85000 CFA basic salary per month (130 EUR).
 On top of his salary he receives an amount of money to pay for transport and housing.